Louth, Lincolnshire: Transport

+Louth is on two National Express coach routes.
+One is from Grimsby to Birmingham via Lincoln and Leicester, and the other is from Grimsby to London via Lincoln and Nottingham.

 Louth railway station was a major intermediate station on the East Lincolnshire Railway which ran from Boston to Grimsby from 1848 and was also once served by rail motor services.
 The station had an extensive good yards which served the malt kilns.